harsh183/sail21-whacky-web-bots/slides.md

 # Couldn't get it to work

+* Don't worry.

-If you aren't able to get this to work don't worry.
-This will all be recorded and the slides are all available online.
-I'll be open to questions after this session over email as well so feel free to ask me questions then.
+* This will all be recorded and the slides are all available online.

+* Ask me questions after email later too.

 ---